 In 2016, we granted 184,050 and 87,620 performance-based stock options and performance-based restricted stock units (each, a performance award), respectively, to executive officers and employees, which were accounted for as equity awards.
 The number of performance awards that ultimately vest depends on the achievement of certain performance criteria set by the Compensation Committee of the Company's Board of Directors.
 The performance-based stock options have an exercise price per share of \$7.10.
 We recognize stock-based compensation expense over the vesting period of the performance awards when achievement of the performance criteria becomes probable.
-During the three months ended March 31, 2018, it was determined that the requisite performance criteria had not been achieved.
-We did not recognize any expense related to these performance awards in 2018, 2017, or 2016.
+The performance criteria were not met and the awards did not vest.